pietroppeter/domain-driven-data-science/notes.md

 nobe
 - slide as context NO, new slide api [x]
 - small text [x]
+- slide inside slides (vertical slides)
 - speaker notes
 - autoanimate
+- columns
+- containers api?

+will not do it yet!

 ## cleanup